 - 4 cloves garlic minced

-- 1 cup frozen peas added in the last 20 minutes
+- 1 cup frozen peas added last 20 minutes

 - 1 cup dry red wine Cabernet or Merlot